-The straw man argument is an informal logical fallacy or rhetorical technique where someone creates a characterization of other person’s argument, and then refutes that argument while claiming to have refuted the original argument.
+The straw man argument is an informal logical fallacy or rhetorical technique where someone creates a characterization of another person’s argument and then refutes that argument while claiming to have refuted the original argument.
 In other words, they deal with an argument that wasn’t made in the first place, distorting it and creating a “strawman” to knock down and claim that they have refuted the original argument.

 The origin of the phrase strawman is unclear, but it is believed that the first time the phrase was used was in Guides to Straight Thinking from 1956 by Stuart Chase.

 The general form of the strawman fallacy goes like this:

 One person states a position.
 Another person creates a dishonest, distorted, or otherwise inaccurate version of person’s original argument.
 They pretend that there is no difference between the original argument and their version of the argument.
 The second person then tries to refute their own version of the argument and acts as if the original argument has been refuted.